rust-lang/std-dev-guide/src/policy/doc-alias.md

   alias to that item.
 If the crate's functionality all exists in one module, and it's the primary functionality of that module, add the alias to that module.
+  - This is not meant to be a vehicle for self-promotion of arbitrary crates.
 - The alias must not conflict with the actual name of any existing declaration.
 - As a special case for stdarch, aliases from exact assembly instruction names to the corresponding intrinsic function are welcome, as long as they don't